antmicro/topwrap/docs/source/ipconnect.md

 # IPConnect class

-Topwrap uses {class}`IPConnect` to encapsulate IP Cores in a module, and connect their wires and interfaces.
+Topwrap uses {class}`topwrap.ipconnect.IPConnect` to encapsulate IP Cores in a module, and connect their wires and interfaces.

 After the object is created, IPs can be added using {code}`add_ip` method: